Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ### General Privacy considerations

-Privacy is discussed quite a lot these days but most people ignore the alarming amount of surveillance we are put under by governments all the time[image].
+Privacy is discussed quite a lot these days but most people ignore the alarming amount of surveillance we are put under by governments all the time.

 Quote from the Bitcoin [Whitepaper](https://nakamotoinstitute.org/static/docs/bitcoin.pdf) Chapter 10. about privacy by Satoshi himself: